 9. Clay Castle Valley of Fairies

-Hopefully, if you can find a cab or a bus to bring you here, 45 minutes away from Sibiu to Porumbacu de Sus, you will feel like you are not in the real world.
+45 minutes away from Sibiu is Porumbacu de Sus, a small village where you will feel like you are not in the real world.

 We have talked more in depth about this amazing attraction, so make sure to read all about Romania’s Fairy Tale Clay Castle here.